 Of course this means visiting Zakopane in winter to enjoy the slopes, with the Zakopane snow season between December and April typically.
 The busiest time for skiing and winter activities is February and March.
 There are plenty of places around Zakopane that offer ski lessons, from beginner to advanced.
 There are mini slopes used to teach youngsters so that the whole family can get involved in this fun past time.

 Or if your kids happen to already be skiing pros, you will find endless options for places to practice this popular pastime around Zakopane and the Tatra Mountains.

 2. Visit Mt Gubałówka

 Above Zakopane, in the Gubalowskie Foothills is Mt Gubalowka.
 This is a popular tourist attraction providing breathtaking views of the Tatras.
 On a clear day, you can see so far and the sight is enough to impress the whole family, as you prepare to feel dwarfed by their size.

-You will find the entrance to Mt Gubalowka a small walk beyond the centre of town, where you catch the funicular (even the name sounds fun), which is essentially a small train-type carriage to take you to the top.
+You will find the entrance to Mt Gubalowka a small walk beyond the centre of town, where you can catch the funicular (even the name sounds fun), which is essentially a small train-type carriage to take you to the top.
 This is much quicker than walking and much more fun for travel with kids.
 It is a super quick trip but definitely a way to save some energy so you are ready to explore what is at the top of the mountain.